ppy/osu-wiki/wiki/Reporting_bad_behaviour/Handling_foul_play/en.md

 This way of reporting is **not encouraged** because in-game reports are mostly chat-related.

 Use the `!report` command in any channel to inform the chat moderators.
-Other players will not see your reports in chat **unless you are using osu!(lazer)**.
+If you are using osu!(lazer), right click or long press the offender's username instead.
+Other players will not see your reports in chat.

 ```
 Format: !report <username> <reason>